Blogs

 Just Need To Clear My Brain Blog7/5/2024 We have all heard therapists, friends, family, counselors, teachers, etc. always say that sometimes putting things down in writing will clear your mind, especially when you have many things swirling inside your head.
 That is what I am doing in this blog, just clearing my mind with random thoughts.

 This will go all over the place and not be well organized...just what crossed my mind as I type this out.
 My way of doing this will hopefully come across in thoughtful and humorous ways.
 Have fun reading and I bet you probably share the same thoughts or have a 180 degree difference of opinion.
 Racing Thought - If we had social media back in the 60's, 70's, and 80's, would drivers like Dick Trickle, Joe Shear, Tom Reffner, Jim Sauter, Larry Detjens, and other Midwest racing heroes would be scrutinized like the Ty Majeski's, Bubba Pollard, and any young successful driver under 18 is today?
 Would Gary Balough's criminal record cause him not to be the folk hero that he is today, but rather be someone shamed and lambasted by ignorant keyboard warriors making comments before facts are presented?
 I just wonder how history would be looked at if social media wasn't around in some instances.
 Political Thought - Is it really the Democrats or Republicans screwing up the country, or is it "We the People?"
 Think about it, WE the people are the ones who continuously vote these egotistical buffoons back into their respective elective position every time.
 Are they really working for their constituents or for their loathing selves to get the best sound bites on television and social media?
 I mean c'mon how many of you really do go into the ballot box to re-elect a Congressperson or Senator in their 70's and 80's to another term?
 WE the people need to do a better job as the human resource department of the United States government by firing people for poor performance or push them into retirement.
 Just look at what is happening now with our President...it's embarrassing, yet WE the people will still go into the voting booth and vote for someone who sucks at their job or shouldn't be in their job.
 And, if you say you don't vote, well you are a bigger problem.
 You need to take few minutes and do your responsible duty, because a non vote keeps idiots on Capital Hill.
 Personal Thought - A few years ago, I admitted to myself that I have anxiety and depression issues.
 Maybe some social anxiety issues at times.
 I am on medication and I am glad to say that it is working and very happy with who I am today.
 I feel more calm in tough situations.
 My brain isn't always in an elevated, ready to explode mode, but a more calming mode.
 Bottom line, is that I am not ashamed of admitting it not only to myself, but also to a professional like my doctor, who can give me the help.
 The same with my weight as well.
 Bottom line is don't be embarrassed to help yourself.
 No one says you are required to share it on social media, friends or family, but do it for yourself to make yourself better.
 You will enjoy your life more.
 Whew...glad I got this stuff out of my head and on paper.
-May need to do this again. :-)
+May need to do this again. :-) Yes…Buddy Baker was snubbed as many analysts would say about this year’s NASCAR Hall of Fame Class of 2019, but the biggest snub is not looking at the grass roots of the sport.

 There is a constant concern from those who operate and cover the short tracks across North America that NASCAR really doesn’t focus a lot on those small tracks that race each week near your home, especially with their NASCAR Home Tracks.
 Yes, NASCAR Home Tracks gets a nice television ad here or there and yes, they have their own website.
 But a good amount of the top space is more dedicated to K&N and Modifieds.
 Which gives those who say that NASCAR doesn’t help the promotion of short track racing more ammunition to their argument.
 The focus tends to lead to more towards the top three series.
 Yes, it is understandable because that is where most of the money flows into the NASCAR office with high dollar sponsors.
 With the exception of the induction of Richie Evans, the voting panel has been consistent to vote in drivers, car owners, and crew chiefs from the top three series.
 Heck, they are inducting car owners that are still active in the sport and still have teams winning races.
 At this point, why not just induct Jimmie Johnson in as well if that is going to be the norm with them.
 The 2019 nomination & voting panel consisted of 60 members.
 Four of those members fall under the heading of “Historic Short Track Operators.”
 The remaining 56 is a mix of NASCAR officials, media, larger track operators, drivers, crew chiefs, current Cup champion, and community leaders.
 Two names stood out on the balloting results, Larry Phillips and Mike Stefanik.
 Two drivers who are pure grass root short track drivers.
 Both have Hall of Fame records and should be in with any class.
 It is appearing that what we are seeing with the voting process is the same thing that many are stating, grass root racing continues to get overlooked by those who could help the process of inclusion.
 All five inductees are very worthy of being in the Hall of Fame, but some may question if some of the candidates should be inducted now since they are still technically active in the sport.
 The NASCAR Hall of Fame could be a greater value to all of stock car auto racing by doing more for the grass root racing community.
 It could be a great vehicle (pun intended) to help show fans who are very familiar with the top three series that there is something local and regional in their area.
 Entertainment that is family affordable, fun and most of all participating as future stars can see where they can start and learn to improve their skills and go from a weekend warrior to a big time star.
 As the voting panel represents a great voice to the history of stock car auto racing, they need to be more aware as to who they vote for and place a person into the Hall of Fame from the grass root level will have more value and impact as those grass root fans will have a bigger reason to visit the NASCAR Hall of Fame.
 Someone they saw racing in their backyard is in the NASCAR Hall of Fame for the success they had at their track.
 Look at the attention received when Richie Evans was inducted into the Hall of Fame.
 There are five seats, and personally one of those seats should looked at very closely from someone at the grass root level, especially since the Hall of Fame has already established a great list of honorees.
 The NASCAR Hall of Fame could be that connection that many see missing in our sport today.
 Fix that disconnection from the top of our sport to the weekend warriors battling at our local tracks each weekend.
 Lumpy3/25/2018 It’s been about a month since I got a text message in early hours of the morning that Michael “Lumpy” Lemke had passed away after a brief illness.
 Until now, I have been fairly quiet about my emotions about losing a friend.